 In this guide

-1. How dental patients actually search — and why it matters
+1. How do dental patients actually search for a dentist?

 Before deciding which marketing channels to invest in, it helps to understand how your prospective patients are actually using the internet to find a dentist.
 The answer is not what most agencies will tell you.